KhronosGroup/SYCL_Reference/source/model/memory-objects.rst

 Memory objects are either buffers or images.

-- Buffer object - a one, two, or three dimensional array of elements.
+- :ref:`buffer` object - a one, two, or three dimensional array of elements.
   Buffers can be accessed via lower level C++ pointer types.
 For further information on buffers, see the `SYCL Specification`_.
-- Image object - a formatted opaque memory object stored in a type specific and optimized fashion.
+- :ref:`image` object - a formatted opaque memory object stored in a type specific and optimized fashion.
 Access occurs through built-in functions.
 Image objects typically pertain to pictures comprised of pixels stored in a format such as RGB (red, green, blue intensity).